-Care homes are also a hands-free investment, which means that the unit you buy in the care home will be fully-managed by the care home operator.
+Care homes are also hands-free investments.
+This means the unit that you buy in the care home will be fully-managed by the care home operator.
 They will be in charge of the care of the patient living in the care home, as well as the maintenance of the unit itself.

-As well as traditional care homes for those seniors with medical needs, luxury care home investments are also becoming more popular.
-These luxury suites are a particularly valuable investment because they attract higher-paying residents, resulting in higher weekly rentals for you as the investor.
+In addition to nursing homes for those with medical needs, luxury care home investments are also becoming increasingly popular.
+These luxury suites are a particularly valuable investment because they attract higher-paying residents, resulting in higher weekly rentals for the investor.

-Luxury care homes are great for elderly citizens who are looking to downsize their accommodation from the family home, but often it is the social aspect as much as the financial considerations that prompt the move, as many seniors wish to live in a community environment.
+Luxury care homes are ideal for elderly citizens who are looking to downsize their accommodation from the family home.
+There is also the social benefit, as many seniors wish to live in a community environment.
 It gives the residents a good amount of independence as they can attend social events and go on walks around the grounds.
 In addition, there is also the care available, where trained and qualified staff help residents with whatever needs they may have.

 The Benefits of Care Home Investment

 The maintenance of the property or the unit you invest in is covered by the care home operator.
-As well as maintenance, the care home operator will also deal with the tenanting process, making the investment hands-free and therefore very easy on investors who only have to write the initial cheque and then sit back and enjoy a good rental yield indefinitely.
+As well as maintenance, the care home operator will also deal with the tenanting process*.
+Depending on the investment partner that you choose, you can opt for a hands-off investment.
+This means that a senior property manager will handle everything while you receive your return on investment.
+This makes it stress-free for investors who only have to write the initial cheque, sit back and enjoy the rental yield.

 Amenities Add Value